skywarth/darkest-PR/README.md

 This app doesn't clone or copy your project, doesn't record project history.
 I'm also a person who is keen on privacy, and I tried my best to use only necessary amount of data.
 Moreover, in respect to your privacy no data is stored on a persistent storage, database, or a third-party app.
 But don't take my word for it, codes are there, go ahead and review each and every single one.
 If you find a privacy concern, please let me know ASAP, so we can address it immediately.
 I strive to develop private and secure open-source projects.

 Bottom line is, it is safe (in terms of privacy) to use this app on both your public and private projects.

+### About the production deployment

+Current production deployment is on Vercel, it is running for free tier.
+If the app gathers enough attraction and high amounts of traffic, I'll try to move into a paid tier from my own pocket.

+The app is developed and maintained on a zero dime, just so you can enjoy it for free.
+Policy and the philosophy for the project is [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).

+I'm just trying to build things that people enjoy using. **So please be nice and do not abuse the app.**

 ## Development